NCI-CGR/ONT_Analysis_Xin_Share_Public/Analysis/Centromere/Doc/Centromere_Coverage_Explore.md

 <img width="3600" height="1500" alt="SD407538_chrX_centromere_coverage_comparison" src="https://github.com/user-attachments/assets/720682f6-1913-4754-bb29-123af2affbfd" />

-## Metrcis Evaluation
+## Metrics Evaluation
 ### Introduction
-We use metrcis to evaluate the situation in centeromere regions.
+We use metrics to evaluate the situation in centeromere regions.

 There are 2 experiments be used for testing, inccluding
 1. 20250701_1804_1C_PBE55027_8e8920e8